 - Action Girl: Just about anybody besides Princess Peach, and even then that's just because she isn't commonly depicted.

-- Author Avatar: The countless dozens of YouTuber heroes that appear in these videos.
-The trope is so ubiquitous that it has become a pet peeve of many in the SM64 community.
+- Author Avatar: The countless dozens of YouTubers that appear in these videos.

-- Bigger on the Inside: The igloo and the Rainbow Starship in MarioMario54321's series are examples.
-Other examples are the Cookie King's fort or the TARDIS itself.
+- Bigger on the Inside: The igloo in Snowman's Land and the Rainbow Starship in MarioMario54321's series are some notable examples.

 - Cerebus Syndrome: The "SM64 drama" videos compared to the bloopers.

-- Energy Ball: In the style of Ki Attacks or Fire Balls.
+- Energy Ball: Done in the style of Ki Attacks or Fire Balls.

-- Energy Weapon: Some characters and Youtubers, such as Jediwarriormike, use lightsabers or plasma guns as their weapons of choice.
+- Energy Weapon: Some characters and YouTubers use lightsabers or plasma guns as their weapons of choice.

-- Evil Twin: MarioMario54321's videos feature Oiram, an evil twin of Mario who is the opposite of him in every way, as well as a whole army of other such doppelgangers of various people.
+- Evil Doppelgänger / Evil Twin: MarioMario54321's videos feature Oiram, an evil twin of Mario who is the opposite of him in every way, as well as a whole army of other such doppelgangers of various people.
 Many other video makers have copied this idea.

 - Fartillery: Wario, obviously.

-- Palette Swap: The numerous YouTube Author Avatars are mostly recolors of Mario, even if they're female (such as Pinkolol16 or Fawn).
-Even Mario's own brother Luigi, despite there existing a hack to insert a custom Luigi player model into the game in place of Mario, usually is depicted as one.
+- Palette Swap: The numerous YouTube Author Avatars are mostly recolors of Mario, even if they're female.
+Even Mario's own brother Luigi, despite there existing a hack to insert a custom Luigi player model into the game in place of Mario, usually is depicted as one (although this has been changing in later years).
+Also, bystanders are often Mario recolors, especially in the earlier videos.

 - Screams Like a Little Girl: Most notably, Mario's (in)famous "WWAAAAAAAAOOOOOHHHHHH!" as he falls to his death.